elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 ## Changing the Model

-Any time we change state in our Elm applications, it will involve an update to the Model section.
+Any time we change state in our Elm applications, it will involve an update to the model section.
 In our case, we want to add a field that indicates whether or not we're going to display our list of game data.

 Let's add a `displayGamesList` field that will be set to either `True` or